-In this article, we'll review the requirements for getting a state of Indiana business license, examples of how much the license may cost, and the steps to apply for one.
+In this article, we'll review the license requirements, examples of how much the license may cost, and the steps to apply for one.

-We'll be up front with you — when it comes to determining if you need a state of Indiana business license, it depends on:
+We'll be up front with you, the paperwork you need to start a business depends on:

 The state of Indiana typically requires specific businesses to get licensed, like certain types of contractors, people who work in financial services, and more.
 You can learn if your profession requires a business license on the Indiana Business Owner's Guide, on the page regarding Special Licensing and Permitting Issues.